 Andrey Kurenkov (he/him) is a PhD student with the Stanford Vision and Learning Lab.
 His work primarily focuses on applying deep reinforcement learning for robotic manipulation, with several publications utilizing supervised learning and imitation learning as well.
 Besides being a cofounder of The Gradient, he also founded the publication Skynet Today, created the Last Week in AI newsletter, and is a co-host of the Let's Talk AI podcast.

 Justin Landay (they/them) completed their undergraduate and masters degrees from George Washington University, publishing numerous papers on machine learning applications in nuclear physics.
 They are now a Senior Data Scientist at Etsy, focusing on using deep learning to identify and mitigate disruptive and fraudulent behavior.

-Kiran Vaidhya is a PhD candidate at the Diagnostic Image Analysis Group of Radboudumc in the Netherlands.
-His primary research interests revolve around AI in medical image analysis.
-For his PhD research, he works on developing deep learning algorithms for lung cancer screening with chest CT images.
-In his spare time, he enjoys playing tennis, sketching, stargazing, and reading about astronomy.
+Kiran Vaidhya Venkadesh is a PhD candidate at Radboud University Medical Center in the Netherlands, where he focuses on using AI for medical image analysis.
+Specifically, he is working on building deep learning algorithms for detecting lung cancer using chest CT images.
+In his leisure time, Kiran enjoys activities such as playing sports, reading, cooking, and sketching.

 Bradly Alicea has a PhD from Michigan State University.
 With interests centered upon computational science, developmental biology, and cognitive systems, he is currently Head Scientist and Founder of Orthogonal Research and a Senior Contributor at the OpenWorm Foundation.
 Bradly is also the manager of open-source community activities at Rokwire and administrator of Synthetic Daisies blog.